JohnWP8253/unit-4-game/README.md

 5. Each time the game starts/restarts, the value of each crystal and Number to guess will change.

 ### Hint:
 The crystals will only be numbers from 1 - 12.
-Gooc luck!
+Good luck!

 ## Author and acknowledgement
 Author: John Pendergrass

-Collaborated with:
+#### Collaborated with:
 1. Amy Haerr
 2. Kornie Heidel
 3. Haylee McClemore